Show Your Bones

-Show Your Bones is the second studio album by American indie rock band Yeah Yeah Yeahs, released on March 22, 2006 by Interscope Records.
+Show Your Bones is the second studio album by American indie rock band Yeah Yeah Yeahs, released on March 28, 2006 in the US and a day earlier in the UK by Interscope Records.
 The album was nominated for a Grammy Award for Best Alternative Music Album in 2007.

 Background and music

 In early 2005, the band decided to scrap all of the songs they had written for the record so far and re-invent their style.
 Karen O said, "We're not interested in making Fever to Tell Part 2.
 The pressure is to re-invent ourselves.
 We don't know how we're going to do it yet but I think it's in our best interests to try and explore other directions."
 Guitarist Nick Zinner added, "It seems like a necessary step and the obvious thing to do is not repeat what you've played.
 I was disappointed by a lot of band's second records recently over the past year or two because it sounded like B-sides from the first record."

 In an interview with Blender magazine, the band said during the writing and recording that they had almost broken up, calling that time one of their "darkest" moments.

 In December 2005, producer Squeak E. Clean told MTV News that the band's second album would be a concept album about lead singer Karen O's cat, to be titled Coco Beware, but this turned out to be untrue.

 Spin described the sound on the album as a "more melodic" alternative rock, recalling Pixies, Belly and Siouxsie Sioux.